 - Attend a USA Hockey Officiating seminar.
 These seminars are

-held in August and September each year.
+held between August and October this year.
 They are a full day,

 with both classroom and on-ice portions.
 Registration for these

 - Complete a written test.
 When you apply for certification (see above),

 USA Hockey will mail you a rulebook and a short written test.
 This is an open

 book test.
 You complete the test and mail it back.

 There are several things to do while waiting until your seminar date: